kamack38/windows-dotfiles/.github/README.md

 ### Pre-requirements

-- Windows 10 version 1903 or higher with Build 18362 or higher
+- Windows 11 23H2 or higher
 - PowerShell 5.0 or higher

 > [!NOTE]